MatthiasLichter/MatthiasLichter/README.md

 - 👋 Hi, I’m @MatthiasLichter
-- 👀 I’m interested in DEV
+- 👀 I’m interested in AI, DeepLearning, Data Science, DevOps, Kubernetes, Save the Planet, Stop the fascists etc.
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning LLMs n stuff
-- 💞️ I’m looking to collaborate on webrtc
+- 💞️ I’m looking to collaborate on whatever is worth it!
 - 📫 How to reach me matthias.lichter@curry-solutions.de

 ```                      :::!~!!!!!:.